itsbillzhang/itsbillzhang.github.io/_posts/2023-11-15-Invoice-Validity-Detector.md

 <img class="centered" src="{{site.url}}/images/fivesixseven.png" />
 </p>

-6. Alert sending.
+Six: Alert sending.

 If there is an invoice that is deemed invalid, then an email is automatically sent, alerting of an potentially improper invoice.

-7. Uploading of data.
+Seven: Uploading of data.

 A record of the validation attempt and its outcome is recorded and uploaded to our SQL database, allowing recordkeeping.